|16th Annual Beth Tzedec Jewish Film Festival|

 We feel honored by The Jewish Historical Society of Southern Alberta's choice of our film festival, once again, as the venue for their annual Jay Joffe Memorial Program.
 JHSSA will be co-sponsoring the screening of the riveting documentary Aida's Secrets.

 As always, we would like to express our deepest thanks to all of our sponsors, without whom this festival would not be possible.
 It is their generosity, community-mindedness and commitment to Jewish culture that enables us to offer this event to the community.

 I would also like to take this opportunity to thank my hard-working committee for all of the time and effort that they have put into planning this year's festival.

-We hope that you'll enjoy the festival, and that this year's selection of exceptional films and remarkable special guests will move and inspire you, entertain and delight you, enlighten and challenge you!
+We hope that you'll enjoy the festival, and that this year's selection of exceptional films will move and inspire you, entertain and delight you, enlighten and challenge you!